warren-bank/mirror-XMail-mail-server/Readme.txt

 	have a bad behaviour or fail.
 This bug was introduced in 0.65 version.
 	Fixed a bug in the Windows version that results in a failure to resolve MX queries.
 	This bug was introduced in 0.65.
+Date 04-01-2001	 0.67
+	Fixed a bug in "poplnkenable" CTRL server command.
+	Changed the report of "poplnklist" CTRL server command to include the authentication mode and the enabled status.
+	Fixed a bug in "poplnkdel" that left around the .disable file.
+	A new directory "pop3links" has to be added to store POP3 links disable files for non-local links.
+	This will fix also a bug in multi-account and masquerading POP3 sync.
+	A new way to retrieve the POP3 domain has been coded by doing a reverse DNS lookup from the server IP.
+If the result of the lookup will be  xxxx.yyyy.zzzz  then XMail will test if  xxxx.yyyy.zzzz  is handled, then  yyyy.zzzz  and then  zzzz.
+	The first of these domains that is handled by XMail will be the POP3 domain.
+	Added a new  SERVER.TAB  variable "CheckMailerDomain" that, if on ( "1" ), force XMail to validate the sender domain ( "MAIL FROM:<...@xxx>" ) by looking up DNS/MX entries.
+	Fixed the bug that made XMail to not accept users to add if a wildcard alias were defined.